-14. The Liquidator's Consultant Advises that the Proposed Plans are Appropriate.
-The Liquidator's consultant, E & Y, advises that the 2013 Employee Compensation Plans are appropriate and consistent with general market practices and to insurance companies in liquidation.
+The Liquidator's consultant, E & Y, advises that the 2015 Employee Compensation Plans are appropriate and consistent with general market practices and to insurance companies in liquidation.
 E & Y also concludes that the overall levels of pay provided by the individual incentive plans, as well as the overall total compensation, represent market competitive compensation levels.
 Bengelsdorf Aff. ¶ 11.
-The 2013 Special Deputy Plan compensation, in E & Y's opinion, represents total direct compensation significantly below the competitive range of median market levels.
-Nevertheless, these terms are acceptable to the Special Deputy Liquidator.
+The 2015 Special Deputy Plan compensation, in E & Y's opinion, represents total direct compensation significantly below the competitive range of median market levels but total cash compensation which is competitive of median market levels.
 Sevigny Aff. ¶ 10.

-15. The Plans Are Necessary.
+- 15. The Plans Are Necessary.
 The Liquidator believes that without the adoption of these plans the liquidation effort would be harmed because key employees would seek better, more long-term career opportunities elsewhere while the services and experience of the Special Deputy Liquidator might be lost.
-See Sevigny Aff. ¶ 11; Bengelsdorf Aff. ¶ 12.

-16. The Liquidator's Authority to Set the Terms of Employment.
+See Sevigny Aff. ¶ 11; Bengelsdorf Aff. ¶ 12. - 16.
+The Liquidator's Authority to Set the Terms of Employment.
 The Liquidator has authority under RSA 402-C:25, II, and paragraph (r) of the Order of Liquidation issued June 13, 2003, to engage employees and set the terms of their compensation "subject to the control of the court."
-The Liquidator also has authority pursuant to RSA 402-C: 25, IV, to use the property of Home and to defray the costs of collecting its assets and liquidating its property and business.

-17. The Liquidator's Authority to Appoint a Special Deputy Liquidator.
+The Liquidator also has authority pursuant to RSA 402-C: 25, IV, to use the property of Home and to defray the costs of collecting its assets and liquidating its property and business. - The Liquidator's Authority to Appoint a Special Deputy Liquidator.
 The Liquidator has authority under RSA 402-C: 25, I and paragraph (t) of the Liquidation Order entered June 13, 2003, to appoint a special deputy and determine his or her compensation "subject to the court's control."
 The Liquidator also has authority pursuant to RSA 402-C: 25, IV to use the property of Home to defray the costs of collecting its assets and liquidating its property and business.